Freetech-Solutions/omlnginx/README.md

 Troubleshooting:

-- artefactual/gearmand:1.1.19.1-alpine does not run in Mac M1, but you can build the image from their repository manually and use it directly (https://github.com/artefactual-labs/docker-gearmand)
+- If artefactual/gearmand:1.1.19.1-alpine does not run in Mac M1, but you can build the image from their repository manually and use it directly (https://github.com/artefactual-labs/docker-gearmand)